GodotVR/godot_openvr/README.md

 var interface = ARVRServer.find_interface("OpenVR")
 if interface and interface.initialize():
 	get_viewport().arvr = true
-	get_viewport().hdr = false
+	get_viewport().rgba8_out = true
 ```

 Using a separate viewport
 -------------------------
 If you want control over the output on screen so you can show something independent on the desktop you can add a viewport to your scene.

-Make sure that you turn the arvr property of this viewport to true and the HDR property to false.
+Make sure that you turn the arvr property of this viewport to true and the rgba8_out property to true.
 Also make sure that both the clear mode and update mode are set to always.

 You can add a normal camera to your scene to render a spectator view or turn the main viewport into a 2D viewport and save some rendering overhead.